open-organization/open-org-distributed-work-guide/contents.md

 - It's not the tool: Building a culture of transparency through company-wide chat—Guy Martin (OASIS Open)
 - Becoming a remote-first company by practicing openness—Isabel Drost-Fromm (Europace)
 - Visualizing asychronous work—Jimmy Sjölund (Telia)

+### Building community
+- How to run an online community meeting (in 11 steps)—Laura Hilliger (We Are Open Co-Op)
+- Movement-building from home—Chad Sansing (Mozilla)
+- Fostering communal office feel at a distance—Karsten Waid (Red Hat)
+- How working like an open source community made my remote team more efficient—Jorge Castro (VMware)
+- What I learned about working openly after one year on a distributed team—Anupama Jha (Red Hat)

 ### Leading and managing
 - Understanding self-organization and management—Alexis Monville (Red Hat)